alebedev/order-list/README.md

 - Default eslint config
 - No i18n
 - No accessibility
+- No money and date formatting
+- Page size is hardcoded

 Other
 - No unit tests - no complex business logic